vim-advent-calendar/ideas/markzen-mappings.md

 What makes Vim so different from other editors is, arguably, its rich set of motion commands.
-Once you can move around with precision, you not only gain time, as you do n't need to reach for the mouse, but you can also turn pretty much every modification into tiny "programs", either to accomplish ad hoc tasks via recorded macros, or to address more general cases, thanks to commands, functions--and mappings.
+Once you can move around with precision, you not only gain time, as you do not need to reach for the mouse, but you can also turn pretty much every modification into tiny "programs", either to accomplish ad hoc tasks via recorded macros, or to address more general cases, thanks to commands, functions--and mappings.